botpress/botpress-examples/motivation-bot/README.md

 ### 11. Choose between 3 categories

-As you probably notice our first welcome message was a bit boring, let's customize it and add humour to it.
+As you probably notice our first welcome message was a bit boring, let's customize it and add some humour to it.

 ```js
 bp.hear({